ernestogo99/OCR_backend/README.md

 - Typescript: Programming language for back-end
 - Nestjs: Back-end framework
 - Postgres: Relational database for data storage
-- MinIO: An object storage service compatible with Amazon S3, used to store and manage files such as documents and images.
+- S3: An object storage service used to store and manage files such as documents and images.
 - Docker: A containerization platform that packages the application and its dependencies into isolated containers, ensuring consistency across development and deployment environments.
 - Swagger: For api documentation
 - TesseractJs: api for text extraction in images